dustin10/VichUploaderBundle/Resources/doc/namers.md

                 options: { property: 'slug', transliterate: true} # supposing that the object contains a "slug" attribute or a "getSlug" method
 ```

-**CurrentDateDirectoryNamer** creates subdirs depends on current locale date.
+**CurrentDateTimeDirectoryNamer** creates subdirs depends on current locale datetime.
 By default will be
 created by format `Y/m/d`.
-It is also possible configure how date format use to create directories.
+It is also possible configure how datetime format use to create directories.
-For details of date formats see <http://php.net/manual/en/function.date.php>
+For details of datetime formats see <http://php.net/manual/en/function.date.php>

 To use it, you just have to specify the service for the `directory_namer`
 configuration option of your mapping: